+All foundations, new or existing, shall be constructed or confirmed to be of, or in structurally sound condition to support the engineering design and loads.
 Prepare concrete surfaces in accordance with SSPC-SP13/NACE No. 6 Joint Surface Preparation Standards and ICRI Technical Guidelines.
-Abrasive Blast, shot-blast, water jet or mechanically abrade concrete surfaces to remove laitance, curing compounds, hardeners, sealers and other contaminants and to provide a minimum ICRI CSP 5 surface profile.
+Abrasive Blast, shot-blast, water jet or mechanically abrade concrete surfaces to remove laitance, curing compounds, hardeners, sealers and other contaminants and to provide at the very minimum ICRI CSP 5 or greater surface profile.